 "Political positions" shall not be defined to include communications approved by the Executive Director to be distributed to members or the community concerning NKCES needs or proposed actions by the Board.
 Examples of such communications may include, but not be limited to, those addressing NKCES facility and financial needs.

+Use of Tax Dollars and Resources

+Local, state, and federal tax dollars and resources shall not be used to advocate for or against any public question that appears on the ballot.
+The Executive Director shall inform all NKCES employees of the provisions of KRS 48.025.

 References:

-KRS 161.164; KRS 161.990
+KRS 48.025; KRS 161.164; KRS 161.990

 OAG 63-572; OAG 72-700; OAG 92-145